 They all have a common theme: Victims pay a smaller amount of money in anticipation of something of greater value, but then you receive nothing in return.
 You should not send a wire transfer to receive a loan or a credit card.

-Here are some tips from Western Union to help you avoid advance fee scams.
+Here are some tips to help you avoid advance fee scams.